bocadilloproject/bocadillo/docs/topics/features/websockets.md

         await ws.close()
 ```

-## Iterating over received messages
+## Iterating over messages

 In the [basic example](#a-basic-example), only one message was received and sent over the WebSocket, then we closed the connection.

 What if we wanted to do this repeatedly, i.e. echo all messages that the client sends us through the WebSocket?

-It turns out that `ws` is also an [asynchronous iterator], so we can iterate over each received messages like so:
+It turns out that `ws` is also an [asynchronous iterator], so we can iterate over each received message like so:

 ```python
 async def echo(ws: WebSocket):